 - The focus of remediation is to improve behavior and the teaching environment.
 Actions taken in response to mistreatment may include feedback and education, mentoring, removal from student contact and disciplinary action, as appropriate.
 Faculty development and one-on-one mentoring will be available to those who need to improve their behavior.

-- Any report that suggests mistreatment received through any reporting mechanism or by individual listed in 1.c. above will be referred to the Professional Resource Office.
+- Any report that suggests mistreatment received through any reporting mechanism or by individuals listed in 1.e. above will be referred to the Learning Environment Office.
 Any report that suggests unlawful discrimination or harassment under the University of Arizona’s Nondiscrimination and Anti-harassment Policy will be referred to the Office of Institutional Equity.
 Students may also directly report suspected discrimination or harassment to the Office of Institutional Equity.

 Original Approval Date: